-Data detection recognises natural phrases such as tomorrow at 5 p.m., tonight at 8 p.m., and next week on Monday, which is cool.
+Data detection recognises natural phrases such as “tomorrow at 5 p.m.”, “tonight at 8 p.m.”, and “next week on Monday”, which is cool.
 However, the feature still feels buggy (and it’s not just with iPadOS 16).
-It’s always a hit-and-miss when you use it often.
+It’s always hit-and-miss when you use it often.
 Sometimes it can easily recognise the dates and times.
 At other times, no matter what you do, you can’t get it to work.
 We’ve tried closing and reopening the app and rebooting our devices.
 Nothing works.

 Create reminders in Messages

-When you need to assign tasks for different people to complete for the trip, creating a reminder is better than creating an event.
+When assigning tasks for different people to complete for the trip, creating a reminder is better than creating an event.
 This pretty much works the same way that your events do; the app auto-fills all the information from your chat.
 We love the fact that this feels like Apple Reminders, so it’s familiar and easy to get around if you already use the app.

 The Apple Reminders integration with Messages still has plenty of important features missing.
 You cannot add a URL or a location to your reminder.
 You also can’t create subtasks.
 We really do hope that Apple brings these features to our integration between Messages and Apple Reminders.
 It is better to do everything without leaving Messages, it just simplifies our digital workflow.

 Though it has some drawbacks, this workflow is ideal for small groups and teams that are in the Apple ecosystem.
 For simple planning and collaboration, you might not need to purchase third-party apps to get things done.